-What tog duvet should you buy?
-The tog rating measures the thermal insulation of a duvet, which tells you how warm the duvet will be.
-The higher the tog rating, the warmer the duvet.
-So, you might want a lower 4.5 tog duvet for the summer, a medium 9 tog duvet for spring and autumn and a higher 13.5 tog duvet for the winter.
+Tog rating measures the thermal insulation of a duvet, so it explains how warm a duvet is.
+The higher the tog rating, the warmer the duvet will be.
+The duvet tog rating scale ranges from 15 tog (the warmest) to 1 tog (the coolest).
+So, you want a 2.5 tog duvet to 4.5 tog duvet for warmer summer weather; a 9 tog duvet to 11.5 tog duvet for moderate temperatures in spring, autumn and winter; and a higher 13.5 tog duvet for much colder winter nights.

 - What tog duvet should I buy?